theripper93/theripper-premium-hub/premium-changelogs/hexplorer.md

+## Version 2.0.7
+- Fixed issue where on click journal entries were revealed when they should have not

 ## Version 2.0.6
 - Fixed window scrolling when overflowing
 - Added option to always show the new region as a full banner